 It is important to check that you meet all of the minimum requirements before applying for a work to residence visa to avoid disappointment or delay.
 We can help you with this.

-This work visa category is for people who have been offered jobs on the Long-Term Skills Shortage List.
+This work visa category is for people who have been offered jobs on the NZ Green List.
 This list is updated periodically to reflect labour market requirements.
 Please ensure that you check the latest list for your career type.
 We ensure that we hold the most up to date list here at Malcolm Pacific Immigration.

 You will need to check that your qualifications meet New Zealand standards.
 If they do not, in some professions there is an option to serve a ‘registration’ period under some degree of supervision.
 However, you may find you need to sit extra university papers to be considered ‘qualified’ here.